-Dogs are highly social animals that prefer to live in groups.
-Many dogs can become anxious when separated from their owner or owners.
-Anxiety is characterised by signs of distress when affected animals are separated from an owner or family group to which the animal is attached.
+Dogs are highly social animals who generally prefer to live in groups.
+Many dogs can become anxious when separated from their human family.
+Anxiety is characterised by signs of distress when affected animals are separated from an owner or family group (or sometimes another animal) to who the animal is attached.
 Behavioural responses can include toileting in the house, destructiveness, excessive barking, digging or pacing and attempting to escape, among other distress signs.

-The goal of management and treatment is to teach the pet dog how to be calm and relaxed when the owner is absent.
+The goal of management and treatment is to teach the dog how to be calm and relaxed when the person to whom the dog is attached is absent.
 It involves changes in pet-owner interactions, changes in leaving and returning routines, decreasing the anxiety associated with owner departure, teaching the pet how to be left alone and other environmental changes and management.

 Owners should consult with their veterinarian for advice.
 They can either help you directly or they may offer referral to a behavioural specialist who uses humane reward-based training.